Architecture Overview

 - State managed by a single Zustand store (

-useAppStore) split into six slices:
+useAppStore) split into seven specialized slices:

 | Slice | Responsibility |